Please review these instructions and application checklist requirements prior to completion of the online application.

 - International students:

 - Official transcripts for degrees earned outside the United States must be credentialed by WES

 Letter of Recommendation forms should be submitted on your behalf from three (3) doctorally prepared contacts who are able to speak to your potential as a nurse educator and/or scholar.
 Letters of Recommendation are submitted electronically using our online application process.

 A personal reflection should be submitted that addresses the following: rationale for selecting this particular doctoral program; description of your role aspirations; what you expect to derive from doctoral study; how you envision yourself as a scholar; your experience to date with research and scholarship; identification of your areas of scholarly interest that could lead to the development of a doctoral dissertation; and discussion of which Fitzpatrick College of Nursing Faculty member(s) you would like to study with and why.
 The essay should be a maximum of three typed, double spaced pages using 12 point Arial or Times New Roman font.
 The essay is submitted electronically as part of the online application process.

 The Graduate Record Exam (GRE) is only required for applicants applying for BSN-PhD entry to the program.
 Applicants who have a Masters level degree (MSN, MPH) will be waived from the GRE requirement.
 Graduate Record Exam information can be accessed through www.gre.org.
 GRE results are to be sent directly to the Office of University Admission.

 An official transcript from every previous college and school attended is to be sent directly to the PhD in Nursing Office using the address listed below.
 Transcripts from schools outside of the United States must be evaluated by WES https://www.wes.org/ and an official evaluation from WES must be received prior to the application deadline.
-Officail transcripst can also be sent electronically to the Doctoral Program Assistant.
+Official transcripts can also be sent electronically to the Doctoral Program Assistant.

 Additional Information for International Applicants